Adaptive Denoising of Signals with Local Shift-Invariant Structure: Problem description

 \subsection{Notation}

-\paragraph{Asymptotic notation.} $\log(x)$ denotes the natural logarithm.
-Symbols~$c$. $C$, and~$C'$, sometimes with integer subscripts, stand for absolute constants whose exact values can be recovered from the proofs.
-We use the ``big O'' notation: for two functions $f,g$ of the same argument, $f = \cO(g)$ means that there exists a constant $C \ge 0$ such that $f \le Cg$ for any possible value of the argument; $f = \Omega(g)$ is the same as $g = \cO(f)$.
-Besides, $f = \tilde\cO(g)$ means that $f \le g$ holds up to a logarithmic factor in the common argument of $f$ and $g$, and is equivalent to $g = \tilde\Omega(f)$.

-\paragraph{Matrices, vectors, and signal slices.} We follow the ``Matlab convention'' for matrices: $[A, B]$ and $[A; B]$ denote, correspondingly, the horizontal and vertical concatenations of two matrices of compatible dimensions.
+We follow the ``Matlab convention'' for matrices: $[A, B]$ and $[A; B]$ denote, respectively, the horizontal and vertical concatenations of two matrices of compatible dimensions.
 Unless explicitly stated otherwise, all vectors are column vectors.
 Given a signal $x \in \C(\Z)$ and $n_1, n_2 \in \Z$ such that $n_1 \le n_2$, we define the ``slicing'' map